The Národní Galerie Praha (National Gallery Prague) is a collection of art museums across the city, each dedicated to a specific art period or style.

 A perk about visiting these two museums is that they are located in Hradčany Square, which is just west of Prague Castle.
 The square is lined with historic palaces and homes, contains a small park, and provides beautiful views of Prague.

-The Schwarzenberg Palace is accessible with both elevators and wheelchair-accessible restrooms.
-The Šternberský Palace is not accessible as the only way to reach the galleries, located on the 3rd floor, is via a set of stairs.
-The National Gallery also offers special services for those with visual and hearing impairments.
+The Schwarzenberg Palace features wheelchair-accessible elevators and restrooms.
+The Šternberský Palace is not accessible; the only way to reach the galleries, located on the 3rd floor, is via a set of stairs.

 Resources